mvilrokx/autd-js-front-end-dev-guide/README.md

 This is an always-up-to-date guide on how to setup your environment for Modern Frontend JavaScript development.
-It is a living document which will regularly be updated as the JavaScript landscape changes (as it does, all the time).
+It is a living document which will be updated regularly, as the JavaScript landscape changes (as it does, all the time).

-If you have any suggestions or questions, please log an issue.
+If you have any suggestions or questions, please log an issue or PR.

 Table Of Contents
 -----------------